KitronikLtd/Kitronik-Pico-Autonomous-Robotics-Platform-MicroPython/README.md

 This is the MicroPython version.
 For Circuit Python see: https://github.com/KitronikLtd/Kitronik-Pico-Autonomous-Robotics-Platform-CircuitPython

-To use save PicoAutonomusRobotics.py file onto the Pico so it can be imported
+To use save PicoAutonomousRobotics.py file onto the Pico so it can be imported
-## Import PicoAutonomusRobotics.py and construct an instance:
+## Import PicoAutonomousRobotics.py and construct an instance:
-    import PicoAutonomusRobotics
+    import PicoAutonomousRobotics
-    robot = PicoAutonomusRobotics.KitronikPicoRobotBuggy()
+    robot = PicoAutonomousRobotics.KitronikPicoRobotBuggy()

 This will setup the correct pins to drive the motors.
 ## Drive a motor: